Nina Morić: Political activity

 Morić is known for her political views.
-In 2017, she expressed interest for the neo-fascist movement CasaPound and in March she decided to become an active militant.
-In June 2017 Morić took part of a rally against illegal immigration and right of the soil with CasaPound's activists.
-She denounced the Yugoslav president Josip Broz Tito, whose Yugoslav Partisans made several crimes against Croats and Italians.
-In January 2018, the journalist Paolo Del Debbio hosted Moric in television's studio and offer to her a virtual duel against a communist Italian woman, but Morić spoken: I don't talk with communists: they are criminals!
+In 2017, she expressed interest in the neo-fascist movement CasaPound and in March she decided to become an active militant.
+In June 2017 Morić took part in a rally against illegal immigration and right of the soil with CasaPound's activists.
+She denounced the Yugoslav president Josip Broz Tito, whose Yugoslav Partisans committed several crimes against Croats and Italians.
+In January 2018, the journalist Paolo Del Debbio hosted Moric and offered her a virtual debate against an Italian communist, but Morić responded: "I don't talk with communists: they are criminals!"

-In August 2017, Morić voiced her anger because of a picture showing Samuel L. Jackson and Magic Johnson by mistaking them for migrants on extravagant shopping spree with money from the Italian citizens.
+In August 2017, Morić voiced her anger because of a picture showing Samuel L. Jackson and Magic Johnson.
+She mistook them for migrants on extravagant shopping spree with money from the Italian citizens.
 The picture showed the actor and the retired basketball player on a bench surrounded by luxury shopping bags in Forte dei Marmi in Italy.
-Later the former Croatian model now Italian citizen realized her mistake and insisted that the post was also an experiment as the picture was originally shared by Luca Bottura to do a social experiment regarding migrants perception in Italy.
+Later the former Croatian model (now Italian citizen) realized her mistake and insisted that the post was also an experiment as the picture was originally shared by Luca Bottura as part of a social experiment regarding the perception of migrants in Italy.